harleigh/react-basicCalculator/README.md

-Simply learning React; a little calculator app from youtuber Tyler Potts, who can be found at
+Simply learning React; a little calculator app based on youtuber Tyler Potts, who can be found at

 https://www.youtube.com/@TylerPotts